IanBoyanZhang/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [Stop_sign](https://github.com/IanBoyanZhang/CarND-Traffic-Sign-Classifier-Project/blob/master/pack/stop.jpg)
 [Yield](https://github.com/IanBoyanZhang/CarND-Traffic-Sign-Classifier-Project/blob/master/pack/yield.jpg)

-Model network constantly mistake 30km speed limit sign to 50km speed limit sign.
-As we can see the speed sign limits all have round shape
-Keep

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

+![alt text][image5]
+![alt text][image6]
+![alt text][image7]
+![alt text][image8]
-![alt text][image10]
+![alt text][image9]

 The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.

+Model network constantly mistake 30km speed limit sign to 50km speed limit sign.
+As we can see the speed sign limits all have round shape
+Keep

 Here are the results of the prediction: